Child Psychology Degree and Career Guide

 - Begin practicing as a child psychologist.

-- Complete required continuing education in order to keep your license current.
+- Complete required continuing education to keep your license current.

 Job Description

-Earning a degree in child psychology provides graduates with a variety of opportunities for employment.
-A child psychologist may work in schools, hospitals, the justice system, academic and research settings, or mental health care facilities.
-Those in clinical practice work with young people ranging in age from infant to teenager and should also be able to work effectively with the families of children.
-Only licensed clinical child psychologists have access to the full range of treatment interventions and are able to diagnose and treat their patients.
-Helpful characteristics include being approachable, compassionate, patient, and good listeners.
+Earning a degree in child psychology provides graduates with a variety of employment opportunities.
+A child psychologist may work in schools, hospitals, the justice system, academia and research, or mental health care facilities.
+Those in clinical practice work with infants to teenagers and should also be able to work effectively with the families of children.
+Only licensed clinical child psychologists have access to the full range of treatment interventions and can diagnose and treat their patients.
+Helpful characteristics include being approachable, compassionate, communicative, patient, decisive, and confident.
+They should also be prepared to work with children with intellectual disabilities and behavioral issues.

-With a doctoral degree in child psychology, graduates are able to pursue a number of different jobs and can become licensed clinical child psychologists.
-Those with a master’s degree may play a more support-based role in similar settings.
+With a doctoral degree in child psychology, graduates can pursue many jobs including becoming licensed clinical child psychologists.
+Those with a master’s degree may hold support roles in similar settings.
 Some of the jobs available for graduates of child psychology programs include:

 - Academic researcher